learn-co-curriculum/node-modules-path/README.md

 console.log(customers)
 ```

-However, if we attempt to run the `customers.js` file from a parent folder with `$ node node-modules-path/customers.js`, the code will produce an error:
+However, if we attempt to run the `customers.js` file from a parent folder with `node node-modules-path/customers.js`, the code will produce an error:

 ```
 Error: ENOENT: no such file or directory, open 'data/customers.csv'